wb14123/blog/jekyll/_posts/2023-12-29-Scala-Macro-Tutorial.markdown

 ### 5.1 Construct Tree Directly with API

 An AST can be constructed from the classes that represent the tree.
 For example, a constant of string can be created by `Literal(Constant("I replaced you!"))`.
-The following example replace any string to `I replaced you`:
+The following example replaces any string to `I replaced you`:

 ```scala
 def macroImpl(c: blackbox.Context)(s: c.Expr[String]) : c.Expr[String] = {